aimms/documentation/webui/custom-layouts.rst

 Creating `custom layouts <webui-grid-pages.rst>`_ is explained in the WebUI Grid Pages section.
 This topic will illustrate "How To" use pixels (px) or percentages (%) to set a fixed width or height to columns or rows in your layouts.

-This is useful when you either require a vertical scroll or in some cases a horizontal scroll, or if you do not want to use the full height or width of your viewport.
+This is useful when you either require a vertical scrollbar or in some cases a horizontal scrollbar, or if you do not want to use the full height or width of your viewport.

-To control the height of your application either to a fixed height or to introduce a vertical browser scroll you need to customize the values in `gridTemplateRows` i.e. for the rows.
+To control the height of your application either to a fixed height or to introduce a vertical scrollbar you need to customize the values in `gridTemplateRows` i.e. for the rows.

-To control the width of your application either to a fixed width or to introduce a horizontal browser scroll you need to customize the values in `gridTemplateColumns` i.e. for the columns.
+To control the width of your application either to a fixed width or to introduce a horizontal scrollbar you need to customize the values in `gridTemplateColumns` i.e. for the columns.

 Using pixels (px)
 -----------------